NetFlow provides valuable information about network users and applications, peak usage times, and traffic routing.

 version 5- in addition to version 1, version 5 has possibility to include BGP AS and flow sequence number information.
 Currently RouterOS does not include BGP AS numbers;

-version 9- a new format which can be extended with new fields and record types thank's to its template-style design.
+version 9- a new format which can be extended with new fields and record types due to its template-style design.

 IP → Traffic Flow, click on Status tab, it should show the Finished and Active flows as seen below: